ethanbradley/nihpc-documentation/docs/Connecting to Kelvin2.md

 ## Connecting to Kelvin2 using the terminal
 Connecting to Kelvin2 is done via Secure Shell Protocol (SSH) using either the terminal (command prompt) that comes preinstalled with your operating system or a separate SSH client which offers additional features, such as [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) or [MobaXterm](https://mobaxterm.mobatek.net/).
 This section shows you how to connect to Kelvin2 using the terminal.

->[!NOTE]
+!!! note

-> Older versions of Windows, pre Windows 10 (Autumn 2018), do not have OpenSSH installed as standard for use in their Command Prompt or PowerShell.
+    Older versions of Windows, pre Windows 10 (Autumn 2018), do not have OpenSSH installed as standard for use in their Command Prompt or PowerShell.
 In this case a separate SSH client such as PuTTY or MobaXterm is recommended.

 There are two ways to connect to Kelvin2 depending on whether you are inside or outside the QUB network.